 - It is of absolute importance to budget these costs and to constantly measure them against revenues and purchasing price.
 The risk is having costs to outweigh the mark-up, resulting is selling at a loss and realising it before it’s too late.
 Read: when it’s time to pay the bills and there is no cash left!

 Complexity is the enemy of execution.
-A complex Supply Chain can pose a threat to the execution of any business strategy.
+A complex operating model means more Supply Chain challenges to overcome; therefore high risks of failure on the execution of any business strategy.
 Yet, for most Food & Bev companies, SC is complex and challenging, to ignore it would mean to be in a state of naivety and denial.
 Here positive thinking does not help.